 One guava makes up one of the 4-5 recommended servings of fruit per day.
 Like many fruits, guava has a significant amount of sugar in it, and it’s important to moderate your sugar intake.
 Too much sugar in your diet can lead to problems, including weight gain and tooth decay.

-How to Prepare Guava
+How to Eat Guava

-To eat guava fresh, place it on a cutting board and cut it in half.
+To eat guava fresh, cut it in half.
 You can then either cut it into slices the way you would an apple, or scoop out the fleshy part of the guava fruit with a spoon like an avocado.
 Guava rind is edible, but some people don’t enjoy the taste.

-In addition to eating guava fresh, you can also put guava in a number of different recipes.
+In addition to eating guava fresh, you can also use guava in recipes.

-Fresh guava goes great in smoothies, salads, juices, and even salsas.
-Guava can also be cooked, and is used in a number of baked goods, including:
+Fresh guava goes great in smoothies, salads, juices, and salsas.
+Guava can also be cooked and is used in a number of baked goods, including:

-- Breakfast Cakes
+- Breakfast cakes